fpalsson/com.fp.advanced-scheduler/README.txt

 Adding solar events, based on suncalc (first version is implemented, testing needed)

-Create a HTML GUI for editing settings, instead of just pasting a json file in one place (on its way, a lot more work is needed to get Vue, Vuetify, Webpack and so on to work well)
+Make sure the HTML GUI for editing settings is user friendly and looking nice

 LOTS AND LOTS OF TESTING.